 - Your income and employment information may be out of date.
 Updating this information will ensure that any financial assistance you receive is calculated accurately - and help keep things simple for you during income tax season.

 - Your insurance company may have made changes to your coverage.
-Insurers change things like hospital networks and co-payment rates all the time, but in Florida, Governor Rick Scott and the state legislature have given health insurance companies free license to raise premiums as much as they want.
+Insurers sometimes change things like hospital networks and co-payment rates.
 Log in to make sure your plan still meets your needs and your budget.

-If you live in Florida and do not have health insurance, you may use www.HealthCare.gov to apply for health coverage for 2017.
-If you complete your application by December 15, 2016, your coverage will begin immediately on January 1, 2017.
+If you live in Florida and do not have health insurance, you may use www.HealthCare.gov to apply for health coverage for 2018.
 Open enrollment is an opportunity to compare the various health plans available to you and find out if you qualify for financial assistance.
 During last year's open enrollment period, over 90 percent of Florida customers were eligible for some form of financial assistance made available through the Affordable Care Act.
 Every plan available on www.HealthCare.Gov is required to cover certain essential benefits, such as prescription drug coverage, doctors visits, hospital stays, primary care, and more.

 Frequently Asked Questions